 In the end, setting healthy boundaries in our relationships can be a struggle for many people.
 It’s an ongoing challenge to balance staying connected to those we care about while protecting our own well-being.
 Knowing what is best for us and asserting ourselves through setting boundaries can take time and practice, but it is worth it in the long run.
 Facing conflicts with loved ones is never easy, but with empathy and willingness to compromise, we can find ways to lovingly maintain boundaries that work for everyone involved.
 By having a clear plan of action and being willing to step back if needed, we are better equipped to nurture relationships with family, friends, partners, and work life without sacrificing our own wellbeing.

-Support your mental health - Setting boundaries worksheet
+Support your mental health - Printable setting boundaries worksheet

 While all are encouraged to have boundaries, not everyone knows what their boundaries are or how to set them.
 Working with a therapist can not only help you get to know yourself and better identify your needs, but also help you develop the skills to set boundaries in a way that is effective and mutually beneficial.